 I change direction, I adapt, I move on, I look at life from upside down.

 Once, I was told by a friend that I share thoughts, but that I don’t often get into details or the emotion which surrounds them.
 Since that time, I started to share more and more about “my story, ” who I am, and how I got to this stage of my life.
 As each day, week, month, and year continues, there is so much more for me to discover and to share.
 We all get to a point in life when we realize that nothing stays the same.

 It was January 2009 when I made commitment to live my life doing what I was “intended” to do.
-I wasn’t quite aware of what that meant, except that I felt as if I had more choice in the matter.
+I was not quite sure of what that meant, except that I felt as if I had more choice in the matter.